-|Title||Endogeneity versus sample selection bias|
+|Title||Treatment endogeneity versus sample selection bias|

 Daniel Millimet, Southern Methodist University

 One approach I have read is to use a probit model to estimate the probability of being in a union (1 being union worker and 0 being nonunion worker).
 Then from the probit equation, obtain predicted probabilities of being a union worker for the entire sample of union and nonunion workers.
 Then use these predicted probabilities in place of a union dummy variable to estimate the effect of being in a union.
-This approach is supposed to control for sample selection bias.
+This approach should control for sample selection bias.

 I am trying to relate this procedure with the standard Heckman’s two-stage procedure that uses the inverse Mills’ ratio.
 Any help will be much appreciated.

 Endogenous sample selection and endogenous treatment assignment are common problems in observational data.
 They may occur separately or together.
 Stata has many tools to deal with sample selection and endogenous treatment in the linear regression model that you mentioned.
 Stata can also deal with sample selection and endogenous treatment in nonlinear models like a Poisson regression and a probit regression.